tigera/operator/RELEASING.md

 To create a new release branch:

-1. If needed, fetch the latest changes from the repository with `git fetch <remote>`
+1. If needed, fetch the latest changes from the repository remote `<remote>`:
-2. Create a new branch based on the target minor version:

     ```sh
+    git fetch <remote>
+    ```

+1. Create a new branch based on the target minor version:

+   ```sh
    git checkout <remote>/master -b release-vX.Y
    ```

-3. Push the new branch to the repository:
+1. Push the new branch to the repository:

    ```sh
    git push <remote> release-vX.Y